daos-stack/daos/src/utils/py/README.md

 class DaosApiError(Exception)
 ```

 `DaosContext` is a wrapper around the DAOS libraries.
 It is initialized with the path where DAOS libraries can be found.
-It describes the environmental context in which to run.

 `DaosLog` exposes functionality to write messages to the DAOS client log.

 `DaosApiError` is a custom exception class raised by the API internally in the event of a failed DAOS action.

-Every function exposed in the DAOS C API supports both synchronous and asynchronous execution, and the Python API exposes this same functionality.
+Most functions exposed in the DAOS C API support both synchronous and asynchronous execution, and the Python API exposes this same functionality.
 Each API takes an input event. `DaosEvent` is the Python representation of this event.
 If the input event is `NULL`, the call is synchronous.
 If an event is supplied, the function will return immediately after submitting API requests to the underlying stack and the user can poll and query the event for completion.

 ### Ctypes